github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 {% data reusables.pull_requests.merge-queue-overview %}

 The merge queue creates temporary branches with a special prefix to validate pull request changes.
-The changes in the pull request are then grouped with the latest version of the `base_branch` as well as changes ahead of it in the queue. {% data variables.product.product_name %} will merge all these changes into `base_branch` once the checks required by the branch protections of `base_branch` pass.
+The changes in the pull request are then grouped into a `merge_group` with the latest version of the `base_branch` as well as changes ahead of it in the queue. {% data variables.product.product_name %} will merge all these changes into `base_branch` once the checks required by the branch protections of `base_branch` pass.

 For information about merge methods, see "[About pull request merges](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."